vaidasj/alg-mod-rev/tools/README.md

 ### Model Loading Principles

-1. Load model instance of a problem written in the native algebraic modeling language (_AMPL, GAMS, Pyomo_) of the modeling system.
+1. Load model instance of a problem written in the native algebraic modeling language (_AMPL, GAMS, JuMP, Pyomo_) of the modeling system.
 2. Export loaded model instance to the solver compatible input format.
 [NL](https://en.wikipedia.org/wiki/Nl_(format)) or NLC formats are used.
 3. Measure total (loading and exporting) execution time.